-- Each student will act as a caregiver in four scenarios in a Zoom break-out room with a patient-actor reading from a highly detailed script.
-The instructor observes every scenario to assess student learning, provide feedback and make corrections.
+- Each student will act as a caregiver in two scenarios with the instructor playing the role of the patient, reading from a detailed script.
+The instructor observes the scenarios to assess student learning and provide feedback.

 - Certification Requirements

 - Complete the online portion of the course.

 - Two scenarios successfully completed.

 - Arm splint and leg splint meets all criteria on the Splint Quality Checklists

 Upon successful completion of the skills assessment, while are still on the Zoom call, you will receive your certification diploma and card via email in a PDF attachment.
 You can print your certification card and diploma and download your certification card on your smartphone.
 You will also have a URL that you can send to any organization that requests proof of your WFA certification and they will be able to confirm your certification online.

 - We will coordinate a day and time that works best for you to conduct the Skills Assessments.
 Most assessments are completed in 90 minutes.
 Email me at firstname.lastname@example.org when you are ready to schedule your assessment.

 - I’ll email you a Zoom invitation link that you will use to log into your assessment.